Adrian Monk: Casting

 Shalhoub was cast because the producers felt he could "bring the humor and passion of Monk to life".

 Co-creator David Hoberman revealed that the casting sessions were "depressing".
 USA Network's executive vice president Jeff Wachtel stated that looking for the right actor to portray Monk was "casting hell".
 After two years of developing, the producers still had not found an actor to play the part.
 Although Michael Richards was considered, distributors of the show ABC and Touchstone worried that the audience would typecast him for more comedic roles after his previous work as Cosmo Kramer on the sitcom series Seinfeld.
-After Richards dropped out of the project, he went on to star in another series about a private detective, The Michael Richards Show, which was cancelled after six episodes.
+After Richards dropped out of the project, he went on to star in another series about a private detective, The Michael Richards Show, which was cancelled after eight episodes.

 Personality

 "Monk is a living legend.
 Quick, brilliant, analytical... [with] an encyclopedic knowledge of a dozen unconventional and assorted subjects, from door locks to horticulture to architecture to human psychology."